 The Therapy can provide relief and treatment for a wide range of conditions.
 These include:

 - postural problems due to pregnancy, sports injury, driving or work strain, or digestive issues

 Therapist can also detect conditions that are not treatable through the method, to refer patients to other specialists.
 Physical examination:

-The therapist will physically examine the patient, who may need to remove some clothing to carry out the diagnosis.
+The therapist will physically examine the patient.
 Patient privacy will be respected during this process.